 from the kitchen of www.dinnervine.com

-The hardest part of this is husking the corn, or shucking it (I’m never certain which I am doing!)
-But it’s a small price to pay for how satisfying this is.
+The hardest part of this is husking the corn (or shucking it, I’m never certain which I’m doing), but it’s a small price to pay for how satisfying this tastes.
+Actually, a friend recently shared husk removal tip, so here’s the video link (going to give this a go next batch)— shucking corn on speed!
 Another variation I like is to add fresh lump crab meat.
-Since the corn is so sweet and the crab is slightly, they marry-up well together.
-I’m planning to make that version next time.
-This soup isn’t as thick as a heavy chowder, but in between.
-The potato breaks down as it cooks and that plus the cheese ,provide a thicker texture, especially the longer it simmers.
-If you want a super thick chowder, add some flour into your initial roux before adding the stock, or add more potato.
-This is a good one-pot meal, but would also be great with a spinach salad and some warm sourdough bread.
-Easy enough & now I can give my retro corn holders the night off.
+Since the corn is so sweet and the crab is also, they marry well together.
+This soup isn’t thick like a heavy chowder, but in between (which during warmer months prefer the lighter texture).
+The potato breaks down as it cooks, and that plus the cheese provide our thickener (especially the longer it simmers).
+If you want a heartier chowder, add some flour into your initial roux (before adding the stock), or even add some more potatoes.
+This is a fantastic one-pot meal, though a nice spinach salad & warm sourdough bread would go well along side.

 The good news is this dish turned out great.
 The better news is I made enough for leftovers, so I’m off the hook tonight!